 Metabolism refers to the sum of reactions that occur in each of our cells to provide the body with energy.
-Metabolism is the way your body utilizes calories from your diet to produce the energy it takes to keep all necessary bodily functions (breathing, digestion, etc) running seamlessly.
+Metabolism is the way the body utilizes calories from food to produce the energy it takes to keep all necessary bodily functions (breathing, digestion, etc) running seamlessly.
 Your metabolism regulates how many calories you need per day to accomplish various functions is determined, in part, by their metabolism.

 How efficiently your metabolism functions—AKA your daily calorie burn—is determined by three factors: basal metabolic rate (BMR), thermic effect of food (TEF), and energy expenditure due to physical activity (EEPA).
 These three pieces affect how calories are used in the body.
-Together, they are known as our "total energy expenditure."
+Together, they are known as your total energy expenditure.

 - Basal metabolic rate (BMR): BMR is the total number of calories your body needs at rest—and only at rest.
 This means no sitting up, no talking, no use of any muscles.
 BMR accounts for anywhere between 60-70% of daily calorie intake, making it the largest contributor to overall metabolism.
 We all have different BMRs because it’s determined by a number of factors including age, gender, muscle mass, hormones, stress, physical fitness level, and nutritional state.
 Having a fast metabolism is usually associated with a high BMR.